The name may sound like something out of science fiction, but this is the real deal.

 In its purified form it almost tests exactly the same at 2,822,200 – that’s only 2.6% less than the red tree resin, so it’s essentially equal.

 Astaxanthin sources are certain marine plants (or the specific fish which eat them) and since they need to be processed in order to concentrate the compound and obtain that ORAC, you can’t really call it a naturally occurring food.
+However, it is 100% natural and we recommend taking it daily.
+This one on Amazon is a great choice.

 Is it safe to eat?
 That depends on your definition; it’s not exactly something you drink like a can of Coke.
 Its usage, both historically and currently, is primarily for its purported health advantages.
 Not as a drink, snack, or meal.